Definition and Scope

 Definition: A discharge by mutual agreement of both parties.
 This is the most flexible form.

-Three Conditions: (a) Each party must be both creditor and debtor. (b) Both parties must mutually consent — this is the key difference from other forms. (c) No Shari'ah violations.
+- Both parties must mutually consent.
+This is the key difference from other forms.

 Critical Advantage: Unlike compulsory set-off, contractual set-off does NOT require debts to be similar in kind, type, quality, or maturity.
-The parties can freely contract away.
-For example, Bank A could contractually set off a USD 100,000 debt (due in 6 months) against a EUR 95,000 debt (due now).
+The parties can agree to waive those similarity requirements.
+For example, Bank A could contractually set off a USD 100,000 debt due in 6 months against a EUR 95,000 debt due now.
 The exchange rate at settlement applies.

 Set-Off in Modern Banking (the Debt Set-Off standard)